Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Proc_max_core_nb -->
 ## Proc max core number:
 Maximum number of logical CPU cores to use during analysis.
-Default is the available number of cores minus one.
+The default value is set to the total number of available CPU cores minus one.

 <!-- END_Proc_max_core_nb -->